 Alfred and Pattie overcame these early problems triumphantly; theirs was to be a happy and stable marriage that proved to be a great source of strength for them both.
 Nevertheless, Pattie had to weather many storms throughout her marriage: there was a rift with her sister-in-law, Catherine, who was older than Alfred and who continued to exert her influence over him despite his marriage, continuing friction with her parents and her own poor health.

 Unlike modern prime minister's wives, Pattie Deakin's role was largely behind the scenes.
 Although she had both charm and ability, the raising of her three daughters, the running of the family home and her own ill health meant that she played very little active part in Alfred's early political life.

-However, she did accompany Alfred on many overseas visits and it was in 1907, whilst Alfred was attending the Imperial Conference in London that Pattie was asked to address a gathering of women for the Primrose League.
-At first she declined, as she had no experience of public speaking, but when pressed, agreed.
-Her speech was very well received and this year seems to have been a turning point in her life.
+However, she did accompany Alfred on many overseas visits, and it was in 1907, whilst Alfred was attending the Imperial Conference in London that Pattie was asked to address a gathering of women for the Primrose League.
+Initially she declined, as she had no experience of public speaking, but when pressed, agreed.
+Her speech was very well received, and this year seems to have been a turning point in her life.